lokey / hikey

 These opcodes, as well as key, can use either MIDI note numbers (0 to 127) or MIDI note names (e.g. c3 or D#4).
 Using note numbers is recommended, however, as note numbers are interpreted consistently, while the same note names can be mapped to note numbers an octave or even two apart in different DAWs.

 In the SFZ 1 specification, the allowed range is 0 to 127.
 However, SFZ 2 additionally includes the possibility to set lokey and hikey to -1, to prevent a region from being triggered by any keys.
-This is a way (though, admittedly, not a very elegant one) to use the on_loccN / onhiccN opcodes to trigger, for example, pedal noises which are triggered whether any keys are pressed or not.
+The purpose of this is to use the on_loccN / onhiccN opcodes to trigger, for example, piano pedal noises or organ stop noises which need to be triggered by the MIDI CC message whether any keys are pressed or not.

 Examples